 Certified as an ISO 14001 agency with an aggressive Environmental Policy

 ISO 14001 is a voluntary standard established by the International Organization for Standards (ISO).
 This standard provides guidelines for setting, maintaining, and evaluating Environmental Management Systems (EMS).
 Compliance with this standard does not mean we never do things that might have environmental impacts; rather, it means we carefully identify all potential activities, materials, and processes that could have impacts and enact a plan to minimize and manage any negative consequences.
 ISO 14001 Certification requires that the Zoo adopt an Environmental Policy.
 This is ours:

-“It is the policy of the North Carolina Zoo to conduct its operations in an environmentally responsible and sustainable manner; to comply with environmental laws regulations and other requirements; to reduce its use of resources and generation of waste; to strive for continual improvement; and to lead by example.”
+“It is the policy of the North Carolina Zoo to conduct operations in an environmentally responsible and sustainable manner; to comply with environmental laws, regulations and other requirements; to reduce use of resources and generation of waste; to strive for continual improvement; and to lead by example.”